MICHIGAN WOMEN FORWARD

 You may start your application by registering for a FluidReview account and select one of the following categories based on your business location and type.
 If you already have an existing account with MWF, you must log in and click on "Create New submission" and select a category based on your business location and type.

-- 2017 Dolphin Tank -Lifestyle Companies (SE Michigan)
+- 2018 Dolphin Tank Business Plan and Pitch Competition-Lifestyle Companies (SE Michigan)

-- 2017 Dolphin Tank -Lifestyle Companies (West Michigan)
+- 2018 Dolphin Tank Business Plan and Pitch Competition-Lifestyle Companies (West Michigan)

 MWF has the right to disqualify any applicant and/or reject what they believe are not in compliance with the contest rules, any applicant that does not meet the eligibility requirements as set forth under “contest rules and eligibility” and/or any entry that violates local, state or national laws and/or appears to be unethical in nature.

-Please contact Women's Entrepreneurial Initiative Team if you have any questions:
+Please contact MWF Entrepreneurial Initiative Team if you have any questions: